Alexandre Muller vs. Rinky Hijikata: Prediction and Match Betting Odds | Zhuhai Championships

 Alexandre Muller vs. Rinky Hijikata Trends and Insights

+- Hijikata is coming off a 4-6, 1-6, 4-6 defeat at the hands of No. 10-ranked Frances Tiafoe in the Round of 16 at the US Open.

-- Muller has played 24.3 games per match (23.5 in best-of-three matches) in his 30 matches over the past year (across all court surfaces).
+- In his 30 matches over the past year across all court types, Muller has played an average of 24.3 games (23.5 in best-of-three matches).

 - Through 14 matches over the past year on hard courts, Muller has played 25.1 games per match (25.2 in best-of-three matches) and won 47.9% of them.

-- Hijikata has averaged 25.1 games per match (23.0 in best-of-three matches) in his 33 matches played in the past 12 months across all court types, while winning 49.8% of the games.
+- Hijikata is averaging 25.1 games per match (23.0 in best-of-three matches) through his 33 matches played in the past 12 months across all court types, winning 49.8% of those games.

-- Hijikata has averaged 25.7 games per match (22.3 in best-of-three matches) and 9.6 games per set in 21 matches on hard courts in the past 12 months, winning 50.0% of those games.
+- Hijikata has averaged 25.7 games per match (22.3 in best-of-three matches) and 9.6 games per set through 21 matches on hard courts in the past 12 months, winning 50.0% of those games.

-- Muller and Hijikata have matched up once dating back to 2015, in the Wimbledon qualifying round.
-Hijikata was victorious in that match 6-2, 6-2.
+- In the lone match between Muller and Hijikata dating back to 2015, in the Wimbledon qualifying round, Hijikata won 6-2, 6-2.

-- Hijikata and Muller have competed in two sets against each other, with Hijikata claiming two of them.

-- Hijikata and Muller have squared off in 16 total games, and Hijikata has won more often, securing 12 of them.
+- Hijikata has claimed two sets versus Muller (good for a 100.0% win percentage), compared to Muller's zero.

+- Hijikata has taken 12 games (75.0% win rate) against Muller, who has claimed four games.

-- In one match between Muller and Hijikata, they have played 16 games and two sets per match on average.
+- In their one match against each other, Muller and Hijikata are averaging 16 games and two sets.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.